-We’re bringing together the best tents we’ve reviewed to give you one absolute list for 2019 so that your next could very well be your last.
+We’re bringing together the best tents we’ve reviewed to give you one absolute list for 2020 so that your next could very well be your last.
 To capture most of the consumer market, the top five tents we’ve included reflect a wide variety of applications.
-From family camping excursions to Everest overnights, we’ve got you covered no matter how frightful the weather might be.
+From family camping excursions to Everest overnights, we’ve got you covered no matter how frightful the weather might be when camping.

 Durability, capacity, and livability were the leading specifications used for comparison and review.
 Fabric, stitching, coatings, and hardware integration were assessed to define an initial durability rating which was then contrasted against comparable tents in the same class – significant variances between materials and methods of construction were scrutinized in a dead-focused effort to eliminate products with crap components, or sub-par craftsmanship.
 A variety of sizes are reflected to account for party capacity needs, and as far as general livability goes, we found that fourteen-and-a-half square feet per person was the sweet spot.
 Head space varies based on tent size, but generally a two to three-person tent should have about thirty-nine inches of vertical clearance, while larger family tents should allow for around five to six feet.

 So what are the best tents this year?
 Our #1 Pick as Editor’s Choice for the best rated tents of 2019 is the Nemo Equipment Losi ($390).
 It’s lightweight (only 4 lbs 4 oz), has thirty-three square feet of floor space, forty-five inches of interior clearance, and is constructed from silicone-coated ripstop nylon to provide a decent amount of durability without compromising weight.
 The Losi also made our top spot since we believe its general-purpose appeals to a wider segment of consumers than more specialized tents on this list.